Economy 7 tariff

 On the front of the tank you should see two circular disks, with wires connecting into the wall.
 These are the two heating elements (illustration below).

 The lower heating element is the main one.
 It should be turning on automatically during off-peak hours, and will heat the whole tank.
-In some homes you may have additional controls, such as being able to turn it off at the wall or set a timer so the tank does not heat for the full 7 hours.
+In some homes you may have additional controls, such as being able to turn it off at the wall or set a timer so the tank does not heat for the full seven hours.

 The top heating element is a boost.
 It is intended to heat the top section of the tank and provide extra hot water if you run out during the day.
 It should have a control or switch that allows you to turn it on and off.
 Knowing how to turn the boost off is important as leaving the boost on for long periods of time can be very expensive